RichardsGroup/AGN_DataChallenge/About.md

 __Note:__ HighZQso are not limited to the Stripe 82 region.

 <br>

+#### *A Note on the class labels:*
+The class labels are assigned using the following methods:
+- `Star`: Spectrocopically confirmed stars + variable point sources (above a certain threshold) with any known AGNs/quasars removed.
+- `Gal`: Spectrocopically confirmed galaxies
+- `Qso`: Spectrocopically confirmed quasars
+- `highZQso`: A seperate catalog of high redshift (z > 4.5) quasars
+- `Agn`: X-ray classified AGNs in the XMM-LSS region

 #### Some cavaets:
 1. Not all objects in the `Object` table have labels!